 “Finish your food and get your skinny ass back down there.”

-“Sylvia,” Hemi said, not looking up from his food.
-“I really think you need to do what you can to get Chips back to working on those repairs.”
+“Sylvia,” Hemi said, not looking up from his food, “I really think you need to do what you can to get Chips back to working on those repairs.”

 She smacked her fist on the table and looked up, breathing through her nostrils.
 “Fuck.”

-Owen took his coffee to go, and headed towards the cargo hold to try and reinforce Chips’ patches.
-When there was finally a cup of coffee in front of everyone remaining in the galley, and the empty bowls pushed into the middle of the table, Percy brought them to order.
+Owen took his coffee to go and headed for the cargo hold to try and reinforce Chips’ patches.
+When there was finally a cup of coffee in front of everyone remaining in the galley, and the empty bowls had been pushed into the middle of the table, Percy brought them to order.
 “Next agenda item: assuming we don’t fucking sink, how do we get my lady moving again?”
 She looked at Hemi.

 Hemi put his pencil down.
 “Perhaps in your time on the sea some of you have become familiar with the Angler fish?
-In some species the female is enormous compared to the male, maybe a hundred times bigger.
+In some species, the female is enormous compared to the male, maybe a hundred times bigger.
 The females are complex, highly evolved organisms, with sophisticated traps for catching and devouring other fish.
 The males are nothing but tiny sperm repositories.
 They swim around until they find a female, attach themselves to the female’s underside, and then fuse with her body, essentially becoming nothing more than a sperm organ for her.”

 “Hemi, let’s try stepping around the long-winded symbolism and get to the fucking point,” Percy said.

-“Here is what I propose,” Hemi continued unfazed, “the Prospect has a hatch with a mating collar on the bottom side of the boat.
-The normal intended use for it is underwater docking to another sub’s topside hatch for discreet transshipping of small cargo.
+“Here is what I propose,” Hemi continued, unfazed.
+“The Prospect has a hatch with a mating collar on the bottom side of the boat.
+Its normal intended use is underwater docking to another sub’s topside hatch for discreet transshipping of small cargo.
 We could rig something so we could mate the Gnat to the underside of the Prospect, and then feed up fuel and power into the Prospect from the Gnat.
-As a male anglerfish might…”
+As a male anglerfish might . . .”

-“Got it,” Percy interrupted, “and you think there’s enough juice left in the Gnat for… what?
+“Got it,” Percy interrupted.
+“And you think there’s enough juice left in the Gnat for . . . what?
 How far could that possibly take us?”

-“How far do you want to go Sylvia?”
+“How far do you want to go, Sylvia?”

-“Hold the fuck on a second,” Shakes cut in, “What exactly do I get out of your little biology lesson Hemi?
+“Hold the fuck on a second,” Shakes cut in.
+“What exactly do I get out of your little biology lesson, Hemi?
 The fundamental pin of this here plan of yours is really me casting my lot in with you loser a-holes.
-Basically you’re turning my boat into a reserve tank, and I’m donating all my fuel to you.
-And maybe even more fuckin’ ‘gregiously than that: I’d be giving up the independent operator’s sacred right to self-determination.
-Suddenly I’m demoted from Captain of my own boat to rank-and-file in some back-water freight-trucking crew.
+Basically, you’re turning my boat into a reserve tank, and I’m donating all my fuel to you.
+And maybe even more fuckin’ ’gregiously than that: I’d be giving up the independent operator’s sacred right to self-determination.
+Suddenly I’m demoted from captain of my own boat to rank-and-file in some backwater freight-trucking crew.
 What’s the payoff for me?
 And it better be a whole lot more than a couple of bowls of fried rice, or I’m taking my boat rollin’ on.
 I mean, I thought I could just sell you some batteries or something and be on my way.
 But yer talkin’ about something quite above and beyond my fuckin’ baseline generosity.”

 Captain Percy blew out her cheeks.
-“OK look.
-First: you are not going to be crew, you are our guest Shakes.”
+“OK, look.
+First: you are not going to be crew, you are our guest, Shakes.”

 “Captain Shakes.”